When Is It OK To Take A Stranger's Leftovers Home?

 • Five 1.5-ounce “free shot” cocktails = 5 oz. of hard liquor

 FYI, alcoholics frequently suffer from arrogance, entitlement, and grandiosity.
 Or should I say, their friends suffer from their arrogance, entitlement, and grandiosity?
 And yes, these characteristics are a façade for the real story: the deep-seated feelings of shame and inadequacy — both conditions that would benefit from a therapist’s help rather than a bottle of booze.
-It is the alcoholic’s fragility that leads to their self-absorption and lack of empathy, and in their arrogance, they imagine themselves as superhumans with the ability to consume alcohol without consequence.
-Ha, ha.
+It is the alcoholic’s fragility that leads to their self-absorption and lack of empathy, and in their arrogance, they imagine themselves with the superhuman power to consume alcohol without consequence.
+Lol.

-After the scene Janelle had made for the last hour at the bar, everyone was averting their eyes, and expressing that look of “please, please don’t talk to me.”
+After the scene Janelle had made for the last hour at the bar, everyone was averting their eyes and giving that look of “please, please don’t talk to me.”
 And I’m not just talking about the other customers — this look of dread had spread to the waitstaff and bartender.
 Yet all of this unease went blissfully unnoticed by my intoxicated companion.

 So, here’s how the BRUTAL lunch with Janelle went down.
 You need to hear every gory detail.
-Not sure why, exactly, you need to hear this, except I need to get this off my chest or I’m going to explode.
+Not sure why, except I need to get this off my chest or I’m going to explode.

 I mean, really, the waitresses at Hooters must anticipate this sort of abusive behavior from the wives, what with the sexually provocative outfits they wear when handing out the children’s menus.
 Our waitress, Tiffany, did not seem at all shocked at hearing these words pass through my devout Catholic mother’s lips.
 Instead of being offended, she responded politely with a “thank you, ma’am,” and a sweet smile.
-Of course, my mother would have preferred an apology (for Tiffany’s having dressed like a floozie in front of her grandchildren), but then you can’t always get what you want (🎶), can you?
-Hell, Ed certainly would’t be, as he couldn’t even get it up.
+Of course, my mother would have preferred an apology for Tiffany’s having dressed like a floozie, but then you can’t always get what you want (🎶), can you?
+Hell, Ed certainly wouldn’t be (getting what he wants, that is), as he can’t even get it up.

 Yet, somehow, this lunch with Janelle ranked even higher on the humiliation scale than that Hooters hootenanny, in part because we were dining at a really posh establishment — Le Manoir de Velours, a spot popular with tourists and locals alike.
 While bad manners (and groping the staff) were the norm at Hooters, this was not the case at Le Manoir.
 People were expected to be polite.
 This was fine dining, and the focus was to be on the food, not tits and asses.